stochastic-sisyphus/research/verification-reversal.md

 ## 1. Introduction

 There is a particular kind of confidence that comes from watching a machine produce, in seconds, what once took hours.
 Code that compiles.
 Prose that scans as expert.
 Forecasts dressed in last quarter’s familiar format.
-Measured through the lenses we inherited, this looks like productivity: pure, unambiguous, a gift from the efficiency gods.
+Through the lenses we inherited, this reads as productivity: clean, unambiguous, almost divinely efficient.

 But measurement systems encode assumptions about what they measure.
-The assumption embedded in most productivity metrics is older than it appears: that producing an artifact requires cognitive work roughly proportional to the artifact’s complexity.
-More output, more thinking.
-The link was never perfect, but it was robust enough to anchor decades of economic inference.
+One assumption sits quietly inside most productivity statistics: that producing an artifact requires cognitive work roughly proportional to the artifact’s complexity.
+More output meant more thinking.
+The link was never perfect, but it was stable enough to support decades of economic inference.

 Generative AI has severed that link.

 The marginal cost of *producing* a plausible artifact (code, analysis, report, forecast) has collapsed.
-The marginal cost of *verifying* whether that artifact is correct, coherent with reality, safe to act upon?
-That cost has not collapsed.
-In many domains it has risen, because the artifacts now require scrutiny they once did not need, and the humans who might provide that scrutiny are drowning in volume.
+The marginal cost of *verifying* whether that artifact is correct, reality-tracking, and safe to act on has not.
+In many domains it has risen, because the artifacts now require scrutiny they once did not, and the people capable of providing that scrutiny are being asked to do it at scale.

 This paper studies what happens when generation becomes cheaper than verification.
-The answer is not merely “more errors.”
-The answer is a regime shift in equilibrium behavior: rational agents stop verifying, information cascades form, measured productivity diverges from actual productivity, and the mechanisms that might self-correct (recursive AI verification, market selection) turn out to be structurally compromised by the very dynamics they would need to correct.
+The result is not merely “more errors.”
+It is an equilibrium shift.
+Agents stop verifying.
+Cascades form.
+Measured productivity drifts away from verification-adjusted productivity.
+And the mechanisms that supposedly self-correct (recursive AI verification, market selection) are structurally weakened by the same dynamics they would need to reverse.

 ### 1.1 Paper Structure and Claims